Supergroup (biology): Eukaryotic supergroups

 Many orphan groups of free-living protozoa remain left behind, unable to be added to a supergroup, such as: Picozoa (possibly belongs to Archaeplastida with limited certainty), Malawimonadida (thought to be related to Metamonada), Ancyromonadida, Breviatea, Apusomonadida, etc.

 A possible modern topology of the eToL would be the following (supergroups labeled in bold):

 Prokaryotic supergroups

-The term 'supergroup' is used in phylogenetic studies of bacteria, in a more specific sense than within eukaryotes.
-As of recently, it is very commonly used for naming clades within the genus Wolbachia.
+The term 'supergroup' is used in phylogenetic studies of bacteria, in a smaller sense than within eukaryotes.
+As of 2021, it is very commonly used for naming clades within the genus Wolbachia.